magnetotellurics/ModEM/README.md

 			2.2.2. [-i]	Inversion (INV).

-				- To perform a INV job using default parameters, just Model and Data Files are needed, preceded by -m and -d flags respectively, as follows:
+				- To perform a INV job using default parameters, just Model and Data Files paths are required after -m and -d flags respectively, as follows:

 					./ModEM -i -m <MODEL_PATH> -d <DATA_PATH>